alberto-lazari/masters-thesis/chapters/implementation.typ

 as the container app would not be able to grant the virtual apps access to the associated functionality.

 ==== Implementation
+The component is implemented in two distinct ways, reflecting the separation between the virtualization framework and the container app.
+Each approach addresses different aspects of user interaction with the permission system:
+- In the virtualization framework, user interaction is handled through dialogs that are displayed when permission requests occur.

+- In the container app, user interaction focuses on managing permission preferences.

+Because these interactions are distinct and implemented in physically separate parts of the codebase, the following sections describe each approach in separately.

+===== Permission Requests
+As shown in @user_interaction_request_diagram, there are two activities managing permission requests:

+#figure(
+  caption: [Permission requests activities class diagram.], image("/images/user-interaction-request.svg")
+) <user_interaction_request_diagram>

++ `GrantPermissionsActivity` is the entry point for handling permission requests, coming from the redirection component.
+  It mirrors the `GrantPermissionsActivity` in Android's `PermissionController` component, adapting it for the virtualization framework.

+  Its core methods are:
+  - `onCreate(Bundle savedInstanceState)`:
+    initializes the activity by parsing permission request data from the intent and invokes `grantNextPermission()` to begin processing requests.

+  - `grantNextPermission()`: processes the current permission request based on its status and displays the appropriate dialog (group or individual permission).
+    It also checks whether the host has the required permission.
+    If not, it launches the `GrantHostPermissionActivity` to alert the user and request it.

+  - `grantPermission()`: perform the actual decision of either showing the dialog or directly returning a result, based on whether the permission is already granted or denied.

+    #code(caption: [`grantPermission` method.])[
+      #set text(.9em)
+      ```java
+      private void grantPermission(final String permissionName) {
+          final var permission = permissionManager.getPermission(permissionName, uid,
+                  RuntimePermission.class);
+          final var group = permission.getPermissionGroup();
+          if (!permission.needsRequestDialog()) {
+              switch (permission.getStatus()) {
+                  case Status.ALWAYS_ASK, Status.UNREQUESTED -> {
+                      if (group != null && group.isGranted()) {
+                          permissionManager.allowPermission(permissionName, uid);
+                      }
+                  }
+              };
+              setGrantResult(permission.isGranted()
+                  ?
+PERMISSION_GRANTED
+                  : PERMISSION_DENIED);
+              return;
+          }
+          if (permission.isOverridden()) {
+              // If not linked to group, show request dialog for the individual permission
+              showPermissionRequestDialog(permission);
+              return;
+          }
+          if (group != null && group.isGranted()) {
+              // Group is already granted, grant permission too
+              permissionManager.allowPermission(permissionName, uid);
+              return;
+          }
+          // Show dialog for the permission group
+          showGroupRequestDialog(permission);
+      }
+      ```
+    ]

+  - `onActivityResult(int requestCode, int resultCode, Intent data)`: handles results from host permission requests.
+    If denied, it skips further requests for the same group, otherwise, it proceeds with the request for the virtual app.

+  Some methods are dedicated to the dialog handling:
+  - `showPermissionRequestDialog(RuntimePermission permission)`: displays a dialog for a permission not assigned to a group or that is overridden, thus it has to be managed individually.

+  - `showGroupRequestDialog(RuntimePermission permission)`: displays a dialog for `permission`'s permission group.

+  - `Dialog createRequestDialog(RuntimePermission permission, String message)`: constructs a dialog showing the right options for `permission`.

+    #code(caption: [`createRequestDialog` method, creating and customizing the dialog.])[
+      #set text(.9em)
+      ```java
+      private Dialog createRequestDialog(RuntimePermission permission, String message) {
+          final var permissionName = permission.getName();
+          final var dialog = new Dialog(this);

+          // ...

+          icon.setImageResource(permission.getGroupIconRes());
+          messageView.setText(Html.fromHtml(message));
+          allowButton.setOnClickListener(view -> {
+              permissionManager.allowPermission(permissionName, uid);
+              dismissWith(PERMISSION_GRANTED, dialog);
+          });
+          onlyOnceButton.setOnClickListener(view -> {
+              permissionManager.allowPermissionOnce(permissionName, uid);
+              dismissWith(PERMISSION_GRANTED, dialog);
+          });
+          doNotAllowButton.setOnClickListener(view -> {
+              permissionManager.doNotAllowPermission(permissionName, uid);
+              if (group != null) {
+                  // Don't keep requesting permissions for the same group
+                  groupsToSkip.add(group.getName());
+              }
+              dismissWith(PERMISSION_DENIED, dialog);
+          });
+          dialog.setOnCancelListener(view -> {
+              setResultAndFinish(RESULT_CANCELED);
+          });
+          if (!hasBackgroundPermission) {
+              onlyOnceButton.setVisibility(TextView.GONE);
+          }

+          // ...

+          return dialog;
+      }
+      ```
+    ]

+  - `setGrantResult(int grantResult)`: updates the `grantResults` array and advances the request loop.

+  - `setResultAndFinish(int resultCode)`: finalizes the activity with the results.

++ `GrantHostPermissionActivity` manages host-level permission requests when the virtualization framework identifies that the host lacks necessary permissions.

+  Key methods include:
+  - `onCreate(Bundle savedInstanceState)`:
+    initializes the activity by retrieving permission details from the intent and displays an alert dialog explaining the request.

+  - `onRequestPermissionsResult()`: handles the result of the user's decision.
+    If the permission is granted, it automatically requests all permissions in the group to prevent any future warning.
+    If it seems denied permanently, it presents another dialog linking to the app settings.

+  - `setResultAndFinish(int resultCode)`: finishes the activity with the result.

+  Deprecated permissions, identified through `DEPRECATED_PERMISSIONS`, are skipped automatically without user interaction, based on the current Android API level.
+  This ensures obsolete requests do not disrupt the workflow.

+===== Permission Preferences
+Permission preferences are also managed by two different activities, represented in @user_interaction_settings_diagram:

+#figure(
+  caption: [Permission preferences activities class diagram.], image("/images/user-interaction-settings.svg")
+) <user_interaction_settings_diagram>

++ `PermissionsActivity` is the entry point for managing app permissions via a settings-like interface.
+  It includes an inner `PermissionsFragment` that displays and manages the UI components for permission preferences.

+  After setting being set as the main content of the activity, `PermissionsFragment` calls its `onCreatePreferences()` method.
+  This method loads the top-level preferences from the layout and initializes the fragment's context and UI elements.
+  The layout consists of:
+  - A switch to toggle alerts for denied host permissions.
+    This switch is tied to a key stored in shared preferences and is dynamically updated based on the current settings.

+  - A list of all installed virtual apps preferences, redirecting to their specific `PermissionManageActivity`.

+  The applications list is then created with `loadApps()`.
+  This list is used to dynamically create the list of `AppPreference` objects for each app with `createAppPreference()`, associating it with the relevant app-specific data and click behavior.

+  #code(caption: [`createAppPreference` method, creating a button to launch the relative `PermissionManageActivity`.])[
+    ```java
+    private Preference createAppPreference(final AppManageInfo app) {
+        final CharSequence appName = app.getName();
+        final AppPreference appPreference = new AppPreference(ctx, app);
+        final int uid = VPackageManager.get().getPackageUid(app.pkgName, app.userId);

+        appPreference.setKey("app_permission_preference_" + appName);
+        appPreference.setTitle(appName);
+        // The actual icon will be set dynamically
+        appPreference.setIcon(DEFAULT_APP_ICON);
+        appPreference.setLayoutResource(R.layout.item_app_permission);
+        appPreference.setOnPreferenceClickListener(preference -> {
+            final Intent intent = new Intent(ctx, PermissionManageActivity.class);
+            intent.putExtra(EXTRA_APP_NAME, appName);
+            intent.putExtra(EXTRA_APP_UID, uid);
+            intent.putExtra(EXTRA_PERMISSIONS_TYPE, PermissionGroup.class);
+            startActivity(intent);
+            return true;
+        });

+        return appPreference;
+    }
+    ```
+  ]

++ `PermissionManageActivity` is designed to provide detailed control over app permissions, allowing users to manage permissions for a specific app.
+  The activity is initialized with intent extras that pass the app name, UID, and permission type.
+  Based on `type`, the activity shows different layouts, to reflect the differences between the states that install-time permissions, runtime permissions, and permission groups can assume.
+  Initially, `PermissionsActivity` starts the activity with type "group", which shows a preference in its layout that allows the overriding of runtime permissions.
+  This is done in this same activity, by passing `RuntimePermission` as type.
+  It could also support install-time permissions out of the box, but this deviates from Android's model design.

+	Just like `PermissionsActivity`, the activity replaces its content with a `PermissionsFragment` in its `onCreate()` method.
+  The fragment categorizes permissions into four groups, based on permissions' state and type:
+  - Allowed: granted to the app.

+  - Ask: runtime permission or permission group needing a request.

+  - Denied: permanently denied.

+  - Follow group: runtime permission that is set to follow its group's status.

+  In its `onCreatePreferences()` method, the fragment creates a `PermissionPreference` for each permission of the specific type with `createPermissionPreference()`.

+  `PermissionPreference` includes methods to modify permissions' status:
+  - `showContextMenu()`: when clicked, the preference shows a context menu with options to update the permission's status.

+  - `handleMenuChoice(int choice)`: uses `permissionManager` to perform the permission update in the model.
+    Then it calls `updateCategories()`, to move the preference accordingly in the UI.

+  #code(caption: [`handleMenuChoice` updating the permission state and refreshing the UI.])[
+    ```java
+    private void handleMenuChoice(final int choice) {
+        if (choice == R.id.action_group) {
+            permissionManager.updatePermission(RuntimePermission.class,
+                permission.getName(), uid,
+                newPermission -> {
+                    final var group = newPermission.getPermissionGroup();
+                    newPermission.followGroup();
+                    newPermission.setStatus(group.getStatus());
+                });
+            updateCategories();
+            return;
+        }

+        if (permission instanceof RuntimePermission runtimePermission) {
+            runtimePermission.override();
+        }
+        if (choice == R.id.action_allow) {
+            permissionManager.allowPermission(permission.getName(), uid);
+        } else if (choice == R.id.action_ask) {
+            permissionManager.updatePermission(permission.getName(), uid,
+                newPermission -> {
+                    newPermission.setStatus(ALWAYS_ASK);
+                });
+        } else if (choice == R.id.action_do_not_allow) {
+            permissionManager.doNotAllowPermission(permission.getName(), uid);
+        }
+        updateCategories();
+    }
+    ```
+  ]

 // TODO: examples
 // Custom permission model implemented for: